Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 Reykhólakirkja church

-Reykhólakirkja church is the landmark of Reykhólar, where it stands tall on the hill where the old Reykhólar farm was once located.
+Reykhólakirkja church is the landmark of Reykhólar, standing tall on the hill where the old Reykhólar farm once stood.
 It is a tastefully decorated Lutheran church, consecrated in 1963.

 Reykhólakirkja church